alokkumarr/my-big-project-/doc/development.md

 [Elasticsearch data types]: https://www.elastic.co/guide/en/elasticsearch/reference/5.2/mapping-types.html
 [Elasticsearch dynamic field mapping]: https://www.elastic.co/guide/en/elasticsearch/reference/5.2/dynamic-field-mapping.html

+# Testing upgrade and migration

+To test upgrading SIP from an old version, including database migration, add the `-Dsip.upgrade.skip=false` flag to the deploy
+command:

+        $ mvn package
+        $ mvn -Ddocker-start=cloud -Dsip.upgrade.skip=false

+This will first deploy the old SIP version (see the SIP package URL in `pom.xml`) and then deploy the new SIP version on top of it.
+The flag can also be used in continuous integration, in which case integration tests will be run on top of the upgraded SIP version.

 # Running manual package upgrade/migration Tests

 To run the saw package upgrade and database migration manually with Local docker instance, execute the